programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 Barack Obama; 2016; laughter; voices; allies; harder; qaida
 ```

-As before, these summaries in no way replace a careful reading of each document.
+As before, these thematic summaries in no way replace a careful reading of each document.
 They
 do however serve as a great high-level summary of each presidency.
 We see, for example,
 Bill Clinton's initial focus on the deficit in the first few years, his turn towards
 bipartisanship as the House and Senate flipped towards the Republican's in the mid-1990s,